awsdocs/amazon-eventbridge-user-guide/doc_source/filtering-examples-structure.md

 }
 ```

-For the above example, you can match on the ` “responseElements”` field as follows\.
+For the above example, you can match on the `“responseElements”` field as follows\.

 ```
 {
-  "source": [ "aws.autoscaling" ],
+  "source": ["aws.autoscaling"],
-  "detail-type": [ "EC2 Instance Launch Successful" ],
+  "detail-type": ["EC2 Instance Launch Successful"], "detail": {
-  "detail": {
-   "responseElements": [ null ]
+   "responseElements": [null]
   }
 }
 ```

 This works for numbers too\.
-Consider the following Amazon Macie event \(truncated for brevity\)\.
+Consider the following Amazon Macie Classic event \(truncated for brevity\)\.

 ```
 {